 “Encaustic tiles were often used as featured centerpieces within a matrix of colored geometrics,” says Riley Doty of the Tile Heritage Foundation.
 “Color patterns were frequently highlighted by complex transitions between the use of a diagonal orientation and that of a square grid.
 A distinct tile border usually framed the ensemble.”

-Finding the tiles and patterns to suit your bath depends largely upon your home’s architecture.
+Finding the right mosaic floor tile patterns to suit your bath depends largely upon your home’s architecture.
 If your house is classic and clean-lined (say, Arts & Crafts or Colonial Revival), you can’t go wrong with a basic hex mosaic interspersed with dots or small flowers, and framed by a simple border.
 Such tiles are a good choice for all houses, actually, because they were in vogue shortly after the earliest bathrooms arrived indoors.